baidu/dperf/docs/configuration.md

 - required: no
 - mode: client

-If this flag is enabled, the client will only send SYN packets and will not establish a connection.
+If this flag is enabled, the dperf client will only send SYN packets and will not establish connections.

 ## keepalive_request_interval
 - syntax: keepalive_request_interval Time